ndrewtl/airspace-jekyll/_posts/2018-11-26-earth-engine.md

 <a name="export"></a>

-## 8. Export results - summary tables and geoTIFFs
+## 8. Export results - summary tables

 <a name="R"></a>

-## 9. Further analysis and visualisation in R - the best of both world!
+## 9. Further analysis and visualisation in R - the best of both worlds!